October 12, 1997 was Columbus Day - 15 years since I stepped on board

 shop, hawking kites, strings, and tails to the masses, assembling Rages before

 with my eyes closed.
-Stan, usually with
+Cap, usually with

 balloons.